View of the Douro Valley on a hike from Ervedosa do Douro

 If you intend to do several walks in this particular area, you may wish to stay overnight in Ervedosa do Douro.

-If you’re willing to travel a couple of kilometres outside the village, the gorgeous boutique Quinta da Gricha may suit you better with its river views, infinity pool and garden.
+If you’re willing to travel a couple of kilometres outside the village, the gorgeous boutique Quinta da Gricha may suit you with its river views, infinity pool and garden.
 See photos and check availability.

 See other places to stay in the Douro Valley